MatheusRich/matheusrich.github.io/_drafts/2023-in-review.md

   include figure.html
     src="2023-in-review/rubygems.jpg"
     width="600px"
+    caption="My RubyGems profile"
 %}

-My gems got downloaded 26k times in total, which is 5k more than last year.
+My gems got downloaded 26k times in total, which is 5k more than 2022.
 I released a new gem, [Code Picture], which I'll discuss further down.
-I opened a few PRs on gems

 I got two documentation-related PRs [^3] [^4] merged on Ruby itself.
 I still have one PR open on RDoc, which _finally_ [makes the default generated template work on mobile devices].
 I hope it can get merged soon.

-I did a PR [correcting some docs in Rails], and [another one][] adding a `ModelValidator` to `ActiveModel`, and [one got rejected].
-I'm confident this will be merged in 2024.
-There were also a few [minor PRs] making a gem more "hygienic" (like not polluting the global namespace)
+I did a PR [correcting some docs in Rails], and [another one][] adding a `ModelValidator` to `ActiveModel`(I'm confident this will be merged in 2024).
+[One of my Rails PRs got rejected][], and there were also a few [minor PRs] making a gem more "hygienic" (like not polluting the global namespace).

-One fun thing that happened was [a 4-year-old PR] I opened on a gem got merged.
+Fun fact: [a 4-year-old PR] I opened on a gem got merged.
 It was probably one of my first OSS contributions, so it was emotional to see it get merged.